Prem01-cyber/RHEL/Working_with_files_and_directories.md

 `rmdir -p`   -> remove parent directories as needed

-`rm -rf`     -> remove directory and files recursively and forcefully eventhough if they are not empty.
+`rm -rf`     -> remove directory and files recursively and forcefully eventhough if they are not empty. or `-Rf` does the same too

 `mv`        -> move or rename file or directory